What’s the expected salary for your degree?

 Credit: kate hiscock – Flickr

-The graduate job market for Art students isn’t flush with cash.
-For those wanting to get into Creative Arts, (design, music, and performing or visual arts) expect a salary of less than £19,000 for your time, though which industry you work in could make a difference.
+As you probably already know if art is your thing, the graduate job market for Art students isn’t flush with cash.
+For those wanting to get into Creative Arts (design, music, and performing or visual arts) salaries vary vastly but will generally always be less than £19,000, though which industry you work in could make a considerable difference.

-Working with art, instead of making it, isn’t always a plum deal either: a typical starting salary for a Museum Curator is £16,000, but with potential to earn top dollar later in your career.
+A typical starting salary for a Museum Curator is around £16,000, but with potential to earn top dollar later in your career.

 A career in HR will see you start on more like £25,000, while Marketers can expect anything between £18,000 and £32,000.

-Your career path will depend on what you specialise in, but IT industries are on the up and offer heaps of choice: programming, developing, systems analysis, consulting, web design, security, games and apps.
-Starting salaries are typically in the £18,000-£28,000 range, but graduates have reported receiving anything from £16,000 to £70,000 in IT roles.
+Your career path will depend on what you specialise in, but IT industries are on the up and offer heaps of choice: programming, front and backend development, systems analysis, web design, UX design, online security, games and apps – the list really is endless.

 While Graduate Recruitment Bureau peg first salaries for Engineers between £16,000-£21,000, subject specialism can double your bundle.